 Developed by ILCA, this JRPG set in the legendary manga and anime series, One Piece’s world has you playing as the very stretchy Straw Hat Pirate Monkey D. Luffy and beloved members of his crew as he tries to find his missing friends, following a storm that leaves him shipwrecked on an unknown island.

 Travel through the storm-ridden land on PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S, and fight the island’s monsters in classic turn-based JRPG style to unite with your friends once more.
-Grab the Standard Edition for £49.99, or the Deluxe Edition for £69.99
+Grab the Standard Edition for only £29.99 in a deal running on the PlayStation website until the 17 November 2023, or the Deluxe Edition for £69.99

 Colossal Cave Adventure is one of the oldest games.
 A text adventure, it inspired Roberta Williams, who with her husband Ken founded Sierra On-line, and made many legendary graphical adventure games like King’s Quest and Phantasmagoria.
 So it’s really appropriate that she, in her first game in decades, be the one to create this Cygnus Entertainment 3D update of the game, which dropped on 19 January.